shivamtcs5/DevOps-challenge/metadata_instance.md

-# To query metadata of an Azure instance and retrieve the information in JSON format, you can use the Azure Instance Metadata Service (IMDS) endpoint.
+# To query metadata of an Azure instance and retrieve the information in JSON format.
+# You can use the Azure Instance Metadata Service (IMDS) endpoint.
 Here's a code snippet to achieve this:

 ```python
 import requests